Clintonidahosa/SQL-projects/Hospital_readmission_reduction_README.md

 ## Usage
 To replicate this analysis:
 1. Use the SQL script in the `Hospital_readmission_reduction.sql` file.
-2. Download the dataset - FY_2024_Hospital_Readmissions_Reduction_Program_Hospital
+2. Download the table - readmission.csv
+3. Create a schema "Hosp_read" and import the "readmission" table to the schema
-3. Run the queries step by step for data cleaning and exploration.
+4. 4.
+Run the queries step by step for data cleaning and exploration.

 ## Key Steps